 Since opening to the public in 1992, Fremantle Prison has developed into a successful tourist attraction and welcomes thousands of visitors through its gates each year.

 Entry to the Gatehouse is free of charge and includes the Convict Café, Gift Shop, Prison Gallery and an interactive Visitor Centre.

 Without a doubt, the highlight of a visit to the Prison is the entertaining tours conducted by experienced tour guides who bring the rich folklore and stories of the Prison to life.
 With a choice of intriguing day tours, spine-chilling torchlight tours and ‘extreme heritage’ tunnels tour adventures, there is something for everyone to enjoy.

 Fremantle Prison 1 The Terrace FREMANTLE WA 6160

-Fremantle Fishing Boat Harbour include a wide variety of restaurants, a brewery, short stay accommodation , function facilities, high speed jet boat rides, charter sailing tours, the Western Australian Maritime Museum Shipwreck Galleries and much much more.
+Fremantle Fishing Boat Harbour includes a wide variety of restaurants, a brewery, short-stay accommodation, function facilities, high-speed jet boat rides, charter sailing tours, the Western Australian Maritime Museum Shipwreck Galleries and much much more.

 These businesses all operate in the environment of a working harbour where there is a constant passing parade of fishing vessels and daily fishing industry activities.
 Fremantle Fishing Boat Harbour is a unique tourist location and provides an array of very special visitor experiences.